fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://www.youtube.com/watch?v=Fzx7OWZId6U">-Account Takeover using OAuth Misconfiguration | Badoo Bug Bounty $300</a>

 <a href="https://www.fortbridge.co.uk/research/independently-secure-together-not-so-much-a-story-of-2-wp-plugins/">-INDEPENDENTLY SECURE, TOGETHER NOT SO MUCH – A STORY OF 2 WP PLUGINS</a>

+<a href="https://hector0x.medium.com/easy-sqli-in-amazon-subsidiary-using-sqlmap-ff469013671b">-Easy SQLi in Amazon subsidiary using Sqlmap</a>

 <a href="https://www.zapstiko.com/misconfigured-reset-password-that-leads-to-account-takeover/">-Misconfigured Reset password that leads to Account Takeover</a>